Craft n' Connect

 This helped create a benchmark for what our game needed to address before moving to the next phases.

-Testing our prototype was successful and our group enjoyed playing the game, we also found that our modes helped a lot in bridging interaction between residents, especially the third one, which residents were extremely receptive to.
+Our group enjoyed playing the game and we were able to confirm that our modes did in fact help in bridging interaction between residents, especially the third mode, 'Gifting' which residents were extremely receptive to.

-Based on the early inquiries, I then set the following goals to refine the gameplay after having tested our prototype:
+Based on the inquiries posed before testing, I then set the following goals to refine the gameplay after having tested our prototype:

 Goals: